psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 I could enter far more into detail had I space, but will conclude with the following extract out of a letter from my father to me.

 "I can most truly say that every charge is false.
-Having suffered once myself at a school from bad food, I was specially sensitive on this polnt when I established the Cowan-bridge school.
+Having suffered once myself at a school from bad food, I was specially sensitive on this point when I established the Cowan-bridge school.
 Often, when quite unexpected, have I sat down at meals with the pupils, and looked into the kitchen.
 As to my 'lecturing the children on the sin of caring for carnal things when the bad state of the food was represented to me,' I can positively declare that no complaint was *ever* made to me, neither did I ever see one cause for any complaint."

 Let me tell Mr. Nicholls that his wife's sweeping and slanderous charges against my father and his institutions have been quite as painful to some, as the refutation of them has been to himself.
 Yours respectfully,
 W. W. CARUS WILSON.
 Weston-super-Mare, June 2.